 Yes.
 The amount of loan forgiveness can be up to the full principal amount of the loan and any accrued interest.
-The actual amount of loan forgiveness will depend on if the qualifying criteria is met.
+The actual amount of loan forgiveness will depend on whether the qualifying criteria is met.
 You will be required to repay any portion of your loan that does not qualify for forgiveness.

 Yes, but our digital forgiveness application will auto-populate the SBA number, loan number and lender number for you.

 No, with the extension of the covered period to up to 24 weeks, and additional changes to the forgiveness rules, you do not need to apply within 60 days of funding.

 You may select anyone as the authorized representative to complete the forgiveness application.
 Once designated, the representative will receive all communications regarding the application going forward.
 You may contact your banker to make this update.
 Please note that an individual’s signature as an “Authorized Representative” is a representation to us and the U.S. government that the signer is authorized to make the certifications contained in the application.